duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

 ❖ Applied, has been replied, but yet successful:
 - EXP: replied on March 4

-❖ Interviewed but yet successful:
+❖ Interviewed but yet successful: Duncor Enterprises (Barrie) , GEI Consultants (Barrie)

 👉 Duncor Enterprises, Barrie: interviewed on April 7, replied on April 13
 - Open position: 1